MazenA14/unilink/README.md

 - Apply smart fetching, fetch grades & attendance on loading dashboard (See if something else needs smart fetching)
 - Make notification cached and fetch on loading dashboard, on fetching don't remove the old notifications

-- Previous grades page is broken
 - Make links in notifications be clickable and text be copyable
 - Adjust Colouring of transcript semester gpa (All grade colour ranges)
 - Add tutorial and lecture notifications by a variable time reminder (15min, 20 min...) time set in settings under preferences (Make the reminder optional, no lecture reminder)
 - See if guc notifications could be fetched while app is closed
 - On loading don't show loading state, show cached data and after fetching is complete, replace notifications
 - See how all aspects of the app works (Caching,...)
-- Make the current/previous grades screens not show percentage but the actual mark (9/10)